-Pınar Tarlak, Hicran Urun, Reyhan Hacıoğlu, İshak Yasul, İhsan Yaşar and Mehmet Ali Çelebi who have been in detention and Ramazan Solak were present in the courtroom whereas Mizgin Fendik, Yılmaz Yıldız, Önder Elaldı, Günay Aksoy, Fırat Benli, Ersin Çaksu and Davut Uçar were absent.
-Panel of judges heard the statements of grant holder İhsan Yaşar, editor-in-chief İshak Yasul, editors Reyhan Hacıoğlu and Hicran Urun, employee Pınar Tarlak, writer Mehmet Ali Çelebi and newspaper driver Ramazan Solak.
-Presiding judge Ahmet Oğuz asked the defendants whether they 'knew the rights and responsibilities of journalists', what their 'publishing policy' is,' where they gather information from' and whether they 'felt uncomfortable when they read the news story that defines the Turkish army as an occupant'.
+Pınar Tarlak, Hicran Urun, Reyhan Hacıoğlu, İshak Yasul, İhsan Yaşar, Mehmet Ali Çelebi and Ramazan Solak were all present in the courtroom for the proceedings.
+Mizgin Fendik, Yılmaz Yıldız, Önder Elaldı, Günay Aksoy, Fırat Benli, Ersin Çaksu and Davut Uçar were absent.
+Relatives of the defendants, journalists, members of civil society and People's Democratic Party MPs Ahmet Şık, Ali Kenanoğlu and Züleyha Gülüm were present to monitor the proceedings.

+Today’s hearing revolved around the defense statements of grant holder Yaşar, editor-in-chief Yasul, editors Hacıoğlu and Urun, employee Tarlak, writer Çelebi and driver Solak.
+Presiding judge Ahmet Oğuz took an active role in the hearing, repeatedly inquiring whether the defendants 'knew the rights and responsibilities of journalists', what their 'publishing policy' is,' where they gather information from' and whether they 'felt uncomfortable when they read the news story that describes the Turkish army as an occupier'.

 Tarlak and Solak were the first to present their defense, and argued that they had never been involved in the content of stories published by the newspaper.
 Yaşar made a similar argument, explaining that he had chosen to purchase the newspaper to make a profit and had exercised no editorial control.

 Former Editor-in-Chief Yasul provided a more substantive defense of the newspaper’s activities, explaining that ”A journalist is responsible for informing the public.
 They must stand on democratic and peaceful grounds whilst doing so.”